bowman2001/perplexdoc/content/doc/overview/features/index.md

 : Light and dark modes follow your OS settings.

 Navigation
-: All elements needed to sift through the content are generated from data in the frontmatter:
+: All navigational elements to sift through the content as fast as possible are generated from data in the frontmatter:

-  - Site navigation
+  - Site menu

+  - Sidebar menu (documentation)

+  - Taxonomies

-  - Page-to-page
+  - Page-to-page links

   - Breadcrumbs

-  - Taxonomies
   {.col2}

-Full-text search
-: The theme is ready for [Pagefind](https://pagefind.app), a very fast and bandwidth-efficient search library for self-hosting.

 Icons
 : Google’s [Material Symbols](https://fonts.google.com/icons) and [Simple Icons](https://simpleicons.org) for brands can be included by their identifiers.
-Material Symbols show automatically in all navigational elements of the documentation.
+Material Symbols automatically show in all navigational elements of the documentation.
 All icon sets can also be used as Markdown content (using shortcodes).

 Images
-: Users need to provide only one large original image, the theme handles the generation of all the needed sizes.
+: Their appearance can be controlled to a large extent.
+The theme handles their preprocessing and the generation of all the needed variants.
+They are delivered smoothly and without layout shifts.

+Full-text search
+: The theme is ready for [Pagefind](https://pagefind.app), a very fast and bandwidth-efficient search library for self-hosting.

 Efficiency
-: Sites built with this theme are very fast.
-Image sets are optimized to minimize the needed bandwidth and loaded lazily, fonts are split into small packages, and icons are embedded inline.
+: Sites built with this theme are very fast and cost-effective.
+Image sets are highly optimized to minimize the needed bandwidth (and loaded lazily), fonts are split into small packages, and icons are embedded inline.
 : The build process is also fast, cost-effective, and energy-efficient --- thanks to Hugo.
 {.dl-loose}